 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 Briefly describe the LEA, its schools, and its students in grades TK-12, as applicable to the LEA.